 Draw tiles and set prices

 Every player draws 3 tiles from the common bag.
 Now you have to set the price for two of those, the third one is discarded.
 You stake your own money when setting a price.
-It’s a fine balance between protecting your tiles, trying to sell and to have enough left to buy a tile yourself.
+It’s a fine balance between protecting your tiles, trying to sell, and having enough left to buy a tile yourself.

 Discard the third tile